Mikel Villanueva: Málaga

 On 4 July 2015 Villanueva joined Málaga CF, being assigned to the reserves in Tercera División.
 On 3 May 2016, he was bought outright by the club, signing a permanent three-year deal and being promoted to the main squad in La Liga.

 Villanueva made his debut in the main category of Spanish football on 16 October 2016, starting in a 1–1 away draw against Deportivo Alavés.
 The following 10 August he renewed his contract until 2020, and was immediately loaned to Segunda División club Cádiz CF for one year.

 On 24 July 2018, Villanueva joined fellow second division side CF Reus Deportiu, on a season-long loan.
 On 28 December, he was one of the five players who left the club due to unpaid wages.

 On 9 January 2019, Villanueva moved to Gimnàstic de Tarragona still in the second tier, on loan until June.
 Back at his parent club, he scored his only goal in Spanish football on 20 October to open a 2–0 win at Deportivo de La Coruña.

 Santa Clara

 On 31 August 2020, Villanueva signed a two-year deal at C.D.
 Santa Clara in the Portuguese Primeira Liga.
 He missed only five games in his first season as the club from the Azores came sixth, and scored a fourth-minute opener in a 5–1 home win over C.D.
 Nacional on 11 April.

 Villanueva took part in the first continental campaign of his career in the 2021–22 UEFA Europa Conference League.
 On 29 July 2021, he scored in a 2–0 home win (5–0 aggregate) over KF Shkupi of North Macedonia in the second leg of the second qualifying round.

 Vitória Guimarães

 On 27 June 2022, at the end of his Santa Clara contract, Villanueva moved to Vitória de Guimarães in the same league on a three-year deal.

+Al-Fayha

+On 10 September 2025, Villanueva joined Saudi Pro League side Al-Fayha on a one-year deal.